Improving Backward Conformal Prediction via Non-Conformity Score Transformation: Discussion of Taylor Approximation

 This is similar to conformal e-prediction methods, providing a rigorous coverage guarantee derived from the Markov inequality, which can be obtained without requiring exchangeability.
 As introduced in the main text, under certain assumptions, this coverage guarantee bound can be directly estimated using the leave-one-out estimator. $\tilde{\alpha}_{i}(h)E^{i}(Y_{i},h)$ is denoted as $\tilde{b}_i(h)$, $i=1,\cdots,n+1$.
 The corrected leave-one-out estimator $\hat{b}^{LOO}(h)$ is defined as follows:

-In Figure \ref{fig:cor_density} and Figure\ref{fig:ro_density}, we compare the corrected coverage level method($\tilde{b}(\mathbb{I}_w)$) and the robust transformation($\mathbb{I}_{ro}$) with the original transformation($\mathbb{I}_w$) under both low-coverage (small $\mathcal{T}$) and high-coverage (large $\mathcal{T}$) regimes.
-The results show that, in the low-coverage regime, both the corrected coverage level method and the robust transformation effectively mitigate situations in which the true coverage exceeds the coverage guarantee bound, thereby alleviating the overconfidence of the leave-one-out estimator.
+In Figure \ref{fig:cor_density} and Figure \ref{fig:ro_density}, we compare the corrected coverage level method (\(\tilde{b}(\mathbb{I}_w)\)) and the robust transformation (\(\mathbb{I}_{ro}\)) with the original transformation (\(\mathbb{I}_w\)) under different size constraint regimes.
+When the size constraint \(\mathcal{T}\) is small, both the corrected coverage level method and the robust transformation reduce cases in which the true coverage exceeds the coverage guarantee bound, thereby alleviating the overconfidence of the leave-one-out estimator.

-In the high-coverage regime, where the Taylor approximation is accurate, the original transformation is sufficient to ensure the validity of the coverage guarantee, while the corrected coverage level method and the robust transformation become slightly conservative.
-Moreover, in both low- and high-coverage regimes, the leave-one-out estimator obtained using the corrected coverage level method and the robust transformation are consistently larger than those obtained with the original transformation.
+When the size constraint \(\mathcal{T}\) is large, the Taylor approximation becomes accurate, and the original transformation is sufficient to maintain the validity of the coverage guarantee.
+In this case, the corrected coverage level method and the robust transformation become slightly conservative.
+Moreover, in both regimes, the estimation effect of the leave-one-out estimators produced by the original transformation is consistently better than those produced by the corrected coverage level method and the robust transformation.

-Based on these observations, we recommend using the corrected coverage level method or the robust transformation in low-coverage regimes and reverting to the original transformation when the coverage level is high.
+Based on these observations, we recommend using the corrected coverage level method or the robust transformation when the size constraint \(\mathcal{T}\) is small and using the original transformation when \(\mathcal{T}\) is large.